WizzyBots/DiscTools/README.md

 ### About

-DiscTools is a library built on top of discord.py to implement a different way(syntax) to develop commands, It also includes hellper classes and functions.
+DiscTools is a library built on top of discord.py to implement a different way(syntax) to develop commands, It also includes helper classes and functions.

 ### Contribution